aaaawt/iris-numpy-neural-net/README.md

-# iris-numpy-neural-net
+# About
-Classify iris Dataset with Handwriting Gradient Descent and Pure NumPy
+This project is used to classify iris Dataset with handwriting gradient descent and pure NumPy as a Machine Learning homework.